-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Pregnancy and Foot Health

 The medical condition that is known as rheumatoid arthritis is recognized as one of the most inflammatory types of arthritis.
 The majority of patients who have this ailment may experience uncomfortable foot conditions.
 Some common symptoms that are associated with this form of arthritis can include swollen joints, limited mobility, and the foot may change shape.
 There can also be friction in a portion of the foot that is a result of swelling and inflammation.
 This may cause sacs that are filled with fluid to develop which are known as bursa.
 These sacs may form on the bottom of the foot, in addition to the heel pad and surrounding area.
 If your feet are in pain and sore, it is suggested that you schedule a consultation with a podiatrist who can properly diagnose rheumatoid arthritis.

 Because RA affects more than just your joints, including the joints in your feet and ankles, it is important to seek early diagnosis from your podiatrist if you feel like the pain in your feet might be caused by RA.
 For more information, contact one of our podiatrists of Westside Podiatry Center, LLP.
 Our doctors will assist you with all of your podiatric concerns.